New rules make British takeovers tougher

 The new rules have forced deadlines on a slew of would-be bidders for mostly small-cap companies.

-Ongoing bid talks that must now reach a conclusion by October 17 include bookmaker Ladbrokes' interest in smaller rival Sportingbet.
+Ongoing bid talks that must now reach a conclusion by October 17 include bookmaker Ladbrokes' LAD.L interest in smaller rival Sportingbet SBT.L.

-In the same sector, William Hill has a month to snap up small Gibraltar betting operator Probability, with the talks confirmed by Probability Monday after stories in the weekend press.
+In the same sector, William Hill (WMH.L) has a month to snap up small Gibraltar betting operator Probability PBTY.L, with the talks confirmed by Probability on Monday after stories in the weekend press.

-The clock is now ticking on the long-running saga between hotel operator MWB and office space supplier MWB Business Exchange, while banking software firm Parseq used Monday's statement to announce further details of the approach made by its chief executive at 7.5 pence per share.
+The clock is now ticking on the long-running saga between hotel operator MWB MWB.L and office space supplier MWB Business Exchange MBE.L, while banking software firm Parseq PSQP.L used Monday's statement to announce further details of the approach made by its chief executive at 7.5 pence per share.

 (Reporting by Victoria Howley, Sophie Sassard and Rosalba O'Brien; Editing by Jon Loades-Carter and Jane Merriman)